 Children get malaria when they do not take advantage of pre-travel education and intervention.
 Only rarely, however, do children make their own health decisions.
 Parents must be informed about risks faced by traveling children, and pre-travel care should be accessible to them.

 Imported malaria also is a major problem for adults.
 A study published recently suggests that blacks with malaria in England have an eight-fold lower risk of severe malaria than do Asians and whites, and that having a previous history of malaria is associated with a three-fold lower risk of severe disease.2 For adults, at least, previous exposures to malaria probably are providing some protective immunity.
 In that English study, less than one-third (23 of 75) of the patients with severe malaria had taken chemoprophylaxis, and only eight had taken it as prescribed.
 Sadly, six of those eight had been taking ineffective antimalarial preventive therapy.2

 Immunity plays at least a temporary role in protecting against pediatric malaria as well.
 In Italy, children who acquired malaria while traveling to malaria-endemic countries to visit relatives had higher levels of parasitemia and lower platelet counts than did recent immigrant children with malaria.3

 During pre-travel consultations, appropriate malaria protection should be provided, especially to children.
-Relevant aspects of pediatric pre-travel consultations recently have been reviewed.4 Community-based campaigns might be effective in reaching travelers who might not otherwise receive pre-travel care who are going to visit relatives.5
+Relevant aspects of pediatric pre-travel consultations recently have been reviewed.4 Community-based campaigns might be effective in reaching travelers going to visit relatives who might not otherwise receive pre-travel care.5